How to visit the Uluwatu beaches

 What to expect at Balangan beach

 Once you’ve arrived at the car park of Balangan, you’ll find a few local restaurants and shops selling refreshments and snacks.
 You can either walk directly to the beach or to the cliffs to get to the popular viewpoints.
-If you only want to go to the viewpoint, you can actually keep driving towards the right all the way up to the lookout to avoid walking from the carpark.
+If you only want to go to the viewpoint, you can keep driving towards the right all the way up the cliff.
 To get to the beach, park your vehicle and head straight down the stairs.
-Don’t be surprised to see many photoshoots going on with, especially, Chinese wedding couples.
+Don’t be surprised to see many photoshoots going on with, in particular, Chinese wedding couples.
 Fortunately, there is enough space at the cliffs to find a spot to sit down and admire the sunset and beautiful views.
-Balangan beach itself is a long, low strand at the base of rocky cliffs.
-It’s covered with palm trees and in pristine condition with soft white sand and it’s fairly quiet.
+Balangan beach itself is covered with palm trees and in pristine condition with soft white sand and it’s pretty quiet.
 The left of the beach is typically where you’ll find surfers catching the waves.
 Towards the right of the beautiful beach you’ll find sun beds and umbrellas available for rent.

 Read everything about Balangan beach in this complete guide.